Dry, Partly Cloudy Weather Forecast For Sindh - UrduPoint

 Dry, Partly Cloudy Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 18th Feb, 2025) Pakistan Meteorological Department on Tuesday predicted dry and partly cloudy weather in most parts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 21st Feb, 2025) The Pakistan Meteorological Department on Friday predicted dry weather in most districts of the Sindh province during the next 24 hours.

 Mainly, dry and partly cloudy weather is likely to prevail in the province.